-These three UCF sets can be observed more clearly in Fig. 12, where frequencies belong to the different UCF sets are marked with different colors.
-Only frequencies in these UCF sets can be directly compared..

-Figure 13 The obtained three UCF sets

 The frequency matching strategy is that it can be used at the first stage to detect faulty sensor nodes, particularly with severe faulty readings.
 The natural frequencies identified from these sensor nodes are significantly different from others are detected in the matching procedure.
 However, for the sensor nodes with slight faulty readings, they may not be detected only using the matching procedure.
 Only when the Hotelling control chart is implemented, can these sensor nodes be detected.
 This conclusion will be demonstrated through a simulated example in section 4.

 Structural Damage Detection using Normal Sensor Nodes